Ramotion/fluid-slider/README.md

 # Get the Showroom App for iOS to give it a try
-Try this UI component and more like this in our iOS app.
+Try our UI components in our iOS app.
 Contact us if interested.

 <a href="https://itunes.apple.com/app/apple-store/id1182360240?pt=550053&ct=fluid-slider&mt=8" >
 <img src="https://github.com/ramotion/gliding-collection/raw/master/app_store@2x.png" width="117" height="34"></a>